 A paladar is a privately owned restaurant, typically located in a converted home and run by a family.
 It is one of the best ways to enjoy the Cuban culture and cuisine.
 Many times you won’t even realize you are dining in paladar because they look just like a regular restaurant!

 There are so many delicious ones to choose from, but I do have a few favorites where both the food and ambiance were on point.
 The very trendy O’Reilly 304 in Old Havana was a treat of Latin influenced foods and cocktails.
 For something more traditional, the nearby Nao Bar served up mouthwatering Cuban dishes.
 Cafe Laurent is located on the top floor of a Vedado apartment complex (we even saw tenants taking out their trash on our way up!), but don’t let that discourage you.
 This paladar served up one of the best shredded pork dishes in Cuba with a chic ambiance.
-El Litoral is located along the Malecón esplanade and has the perfect patio for watching the vintage cars drive by.
 The crème de la crème of paladares is the famous La Guarida (see #14)

 Dinner for two (two entrees, one app, three glasses of wine) cost us $68.
 Even though it was the most expensive meal we had in Cuba, the same one would have cost us at least double in northern California.